-A Snake Was Seen Eating A Cat in a urban Ang Mo Kio ave 1 Blk in between 330 and 331 this is the second sighting of…
+A Snake Was Seen Eating A Cat in an urban city of Singapore .
+This Was Seen @Ang Mo Kio ave 1 Blk in between 330 and 331…

 Ho later told reporters that he was approached by another resident who was looking for a cat before they made the discovery: